 Most of the 35th's enlisted men were ex-slaves from coastal areas of Virginia and the Carolinas, while its officers came from various northern units.
 Colonel James Beecher commanded the regiment.
 A half-brother of Harriet Beecher Stowe and Henry Ward Beecher, James drifted through various occupations during his early years, including a stint as a missionary in China.
 Labeled "The Odd One" by a biographer of the Beecher family, James seemed an unlikely candidate to command a regiment in combat, but he had previously served ably as lieutenant colonel in the 141st New York Infantry, and proved an efficient administrator and trainer during the unit's early months.

-At Olustee, however, the 35th U.S.C.T. was commanded by its lieutenant colonel, William Reed, as Colonel Beecher was on leave in the north when the campaign began.
-Its second-in-command at Olustee was Major Archibald Bogle, formerly of the Seventeeth Massachusetts and in civilian life a druggist from Melrose, Massachusetts.
+At Olustee, the 35th U.S.C.T. was commanded by its second-in-command, Lieutenant Colonel William Reed, as Colonel Beecher was on leave in the north when the Florida campaign began.
+As such, its new temporary second-in-command at Olustee was Major Archibald Bogle, formerly of the Seventeeth Massachusetts and in civilian life a druggist from Melrose, Massachusetts.
 Bogle's father was "known to fame as the proprietor of 'Bogle's Magic Hair Dye'," and a contemporary wrote that Bogle "always used the stuff on his moustache and hair, and kept them in shape if his person was otherwise seedy."

 "Although it is difficult to establish the relative time of events, these dispositions having been made, the Thirty-fifth United States Colored Troops, Col. James C. Beecher, charged up the road.
 It went up the road with a cheer, but receiving a terrible fire, after severe loss, was forced to retire and form in support of the artillery.
 At one time that day Colonel Beecher, Thirty-fifth United States Colored Troops, who was wounded, came along in the rear of our line in a dazed sort of way.
 Fearing he would be killed, Lt.
 Col. Hooper sent two men to assist him to the rear."
 (Brave Black Regiment, p.
 250)